mui/material-ui/docs/src/pages/discover-more/backers/backers.md

 <p class="description">Support Material-UI’s development through donations.</p>

 Material-UI is an MIT-licensed open source project.
-It's an independent project with ongoing development made possible thanks to the support of these awesome backers.
+It's an independent project with ongoing development helped by the support of these awesome backers.
 If you'd like to join them, please consider:

 - [Become a backer or sponsor on Patreon](https://www.patreon.com/oliviertassinari).
 - [Become a backer or sponsor on OpenCollective](https://opencollective.com/material-ui).